Moira & Darren

 “The bread’s a bit stale, but you don’t mind, do you?”
 Moira Stanley asked softly.
 “Just nibble around the funky spots on the edge.
 That’s what I do.”

 The rat didn’t answer.
 It gobbled up the chunk of white bread with all the gusto of eating the world’s most luxurious Christmas cake.
 And only the occasional muffled squeak telegraphed its delight.

-Moira slowly reached down and picking up her Prada kitten heels, placed them beside her on top of the bed.
+Moira slowly reached down, picked up her Prada kitten heels, and placed them beside her on top of the bed.

 Just in case.

 Rats, cockroaches, spiders.
-She’d come across plenty of them over the years of cleaning other people’s homes, but she still liked to keep a healthy distance.
+She’d seen plenty over the years of cleaning other people’s homes, but she still liked to keep a healthy distance.

 “I won’t have any bread for you tomorrow,” she continued in a quiet voice so as not to scare the little grey rat away.
 She looked at the handful of pound notes and coins laid out before her on the tatty bed cover.
 “Actually, I won’t have any bread for me either.”